-LDN has also shown to improve the quality of life for non-autoimmune disorder patients such as those suffering from fibromyalgia and rheumatoid arthritis.
+LDN has also been shown to improve the quality of life for non-autoimmune disorder patients such as those suffering from fibromyalgia and rheumatoid arthritis.

 Although many have reaped the benefits of LDN, you should consult your doctor before consuming it as it may react with other drugs you’re taking.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from health, nutrition and psychology.